-Three years have passed since I wrote this blog post.
+Over four years have passed since I wrote this blog post.
 At the time, little did I know that it would become one of the most popular posts ever for this blog.
 Today I have updated the patterns that are shown in the original post.
 Over the years that this article has been read, I found that many women came looking for these wonderful and timeless dresses, I thought it would be a good time to repost this and update the sewing patterns.
 I'll share those new patterns with you at the end of the original post.

 The white dress seen in a back view shows clearly the silhouette of this outfit.
 Below the neatly fitting surplice wrapped bodice, a semi-circle skirt is cut to a vintage 1950's 'ballet' or 'tea length' hem line.

 The bodice fit is accented by a black belt which is the perfect way to note a slim waistline.
 I show a close-up view of the wrapped bodice, which crosses over to the front darts.
 The facing is wide, completely covering the bodice center front.
 It's my guess that the inside fastens on the front left at the dart to keep this from draping open, as surplice tops often do.